kazungu-p/Safiri-bus-company/README.md

 # Bus Company Website 🚍

 A **full-stack web application** for a bus company built with **Node.js, Express, and EJS**.
-The website allows visitors to view information about the company, contact support, and (soon) sign in or register to access more features.
+The website allows visitors to view information about the company, contact support, and sign in or register to access more features.

 ---